apache/pulsar/site2/website-next/docs/admin-api-topics.md

 ### Get backlog size

-You can get backlog size of a single topic partition or a nonpartitioned topic given a message ID (in bytes).
+You can get the backlog size of a single partition topic or a non-partitioned topic with a given message ID (in bytes).

 <Tabs
 defaultValue="pulsar-admin"